Paris Saint-Germain FC (women): European debut and Qatari takeover

-Power struggle with Lyon and second cup title (2013–2018)
+Lyon rivalry and second cup title

-PSG players celebrate their first Champions League qualification in 2011.
+PSG celebrating their first qualification for the Champions League in 2011.

-These investments allowed PSG to challenge Olympique Lyonnais, with the duo developing a heated rivalry dubbed as Le Classique.
+These investments allowed PSG to challenge OL Lyonnes, with the duo developing a heated rivalry dubbed as Le Classique.
 Lyon still kept a head start over Paris during the 2010s, clinching a record 14 consecutive league titles between 2007 and 2020.
 PSG managed a few important victories during that time, though.
 League and cup runners-up behind Lyon in 2013–14, they recorded their first ever win over the champions in January 2014, with a solitary goal from Laura Georges at the Stade de Gerland.
 It was Lyon's first league defeat at home since March 2010, an unbeaten streak spanning 87 matches.

 PSG repeated the feat in 2014–15, this time in the Champions League, as Fatmire Alushi scored the only goal at Gerland to eliminate Lyon in the last 16.
 Nonetheless, the season ended in disappointment; Paris finished second to Lyon and lost the 2015 UEFA Women's Champions League final to Frankfurt at the last second.
 Lyon retaliated in 2015–16 by claiming the championship and then crushing PSG in the Champions League semi-finals.
 They scored seven times without response, inflicting PSG's biggest defeat in the continental competition and one of their biggest ever.
 Even worse, Paris finished third in the league and missed qualification to the Champions League.
 The club did not renew Farid Benstiti's contract and was replaced by Patrice Lair, another former Lyon coach.

 The two sides were back at it again in 2016–17.
 PSG first beat their rivals, also by a 1–0 margin, in December 2016 despite Lyon still managing to retain the league title.
-Then, they crossed paths in the French Cup final, won by Lyon after an endless penalty shoot-out, and in the 2017 UEFA Women's Champions League final, which also had to be decided on penalties.
+Then, they crossed paths in the Coupe de France Féminine final, won by Lyon after an endless penalty shoot-out, and in the 2017 UEFA Women's Champions League final, which also had to be decided on penalties.
 The teams could not be separated after seven kicks each until PSG goalkeeper Katarzyna Kiedrzynek stepped up and missed.
 Her counterpart Sarah Bouhaddi converted her effort and handed Lyon the European victory.
-With Bernard Mendy on the bench, filling in after the surprise departure of Lair, the capital outfit exacted revenge on Lyon in the 2017–18 season by defeating them in the French Cup final in May 2018, with a solitary goal from French international striker Marie-Antoinette Katoto.
+With Bernard Mendy on the bench, filling in after the surprise departure of Lair, the capital outfit exacted revenge on Lyon in the 2017–18 season by defeating them in the Coupe de France final in May 2018, with a solitary goal from French international striker Marie-Antoinette Katoto.